canboat/canboatjs/README.md

 ## to-pgn
 This program takes input in the canboat json format and outputs actisense serial format.

-## candumpanalyer
+## candumpanalyzer
-This program take input in the candump forat and outputs canboat json format
+This program take input in the candump format and outputs canboat json format

 # Signal K Node Server Configuration